stain/2022-fdo-paper/manuscript.md

 Table: Checking FDO guidelines [@bonino_2019] against its current implementations as DOIP [@handle:0.DOIP/DOIPV2.0] and Linked Data Platform (LDP) [@{https://fairdigitalobjectframework.org/}], with suggestions for required additions.
 {#tbl:fdo-checks}

-The draft update specification _WD-RequirementSpec-1.0-20220317_ (at time of writing in internal review by FAIR Digital Object Forum) clarifies these definitions with equivalent identifiers [^2] and relates them to further FDO requiremes such as FDO Data Type Registries.
+The draft update specification [@WD-RequirementSpec-1.0-20220317] (see section [sec:next-step-fdo]) clarifies these definitions with equivalent identifiers [^2] and relates them to further FDO requirements such as FDO Data Type Registries.

 [^2]: FDOF* renamed to FDOR*.
 FDOF3/FDOF4 are swapped to FDOR4/FDOR3 in _WD-RequirementSpec-1.0-20220317_.